 In most cases, group health insurance premiums are tax-deductible to the business and are a great way to attract and retain good employees.
 Premium contributions made by employees, if set up properly, can also be tax-deductible.

 Do I have to pay the full cost for my employees and their dependents?

 No, an employer can pay as little as 50% of the employee’s premium.
 Beyond that, the employer can decide if they wish to pay any portion for their employee"s dependent coverage, as paying for dependent coverage is not required.

 Do you have additional questions about Small Business Insurance?
-Please contact us at Shasta Health.
+Please contact us at Shasta Health Insurance Services.

 Can my employees choose between different plans?

-Yes, an employer can offer to pay a portion of a certain plan.
+Yes, in most cases, an employer could offer more than one plan.
 If an employee wants a different plan, the employer can adjust the employee contributions to reflect the difference in cost.